jamesbramich/iac-demo/README.md

 The [intial setup instructions](./docs/initial-setup.md) describe how to use and IaC solution that runs in Kubernetes to deploy itself.
 Thankfully this does not have to be done very often...

+# Cluster Deployment #

+The cluster deployments use kustomize to install the kubernetes cluster and components.

+- Nofrixion specific [composite resource definitions (XRDs) and compositions](../apis/aws/) have beend defined to deploy a VPC and kubernetes cluster to AWS.
+The configuration is the same as those cluster initially deployed using `eksctl`
+- Cluster components (e.g. cluster autoscaler, nginx ingress controller, rabbitmq etc.) are deployed as seperate resources.

+This approach improves modularity in terms of deploying clusters that require different components, or in the case of deploying to a different CSP, a different composition for the cluster can be created.

+To deploy a cluster, create a kustomization.yaml file to deploy the following resouces to a specific namespace:

+* a cluster claim, which calls the xrds and compositions to create a specific cluster instance.
+For example, the [it-ops-1 cluster](./it-ops-cluster/it-ops-cluster.yaml)
+* crossplane objects and releases to deploy additional components. `Objects` use the crossplane kubernetes provider to run the equivalent of `kubectl apply ...` and `Releases` use the helm provider to deploy helm charts.

 ## Troubleshooting ##

 ### Deleting 'stuck' resources ###